 If your paper is accepted, the author identified as the formal corresponding author for the paper will receive an email prompting them to login into Author Services; where via the Wiley Author Licensing Service (WALS) they will be able to complete the license agreement on behalf of all authors on the paper.

-If the OnlineOpen option is not selected the corresponding author will be presented with the ELF to sign.
-The terms and conditions of the ELF can be previewed below:
+If the OnlineOpen option is not selected the corresponding author will be presented with the CTA to sign.
+The terms and conditions of the CTA can be previewed below:

 Note to Contributors on Deposit of Accepted Version

 Certain funders, including the NIH, members of the Research Councils UK (RCUK) and Wellcome Trust require deposit of the Accepted Version in a repository after an embargo period.
 Details of funding arrangements are set out at the following website:

 http://www.wiley.com/go/funderstatement.
 Please contact the Journal production editor if you have additional funding requirements.

 Wiley has arrangements with certain academic institutions to permit the deposit of the Accepted Version in the institutional repository after an embargo period.
 Details of such arrangements are set out at the following website: http://www.wiley.com/go/funderstatement